Swift Learnings

 First, variable vs property.
 This is basically same thing as the above functions/methods.
 They are all variables, but property is associated with class/struct/enum.
 Moving on.

-Type Property - class/enum/struct-level properties (read: static that we are used to).
 Instance Property - the usual instance we are used to when we “new” an object in the heap/stack.

 Now, for each of the above, they can be further categorised:

-• Stored Property - the usual variable we are used to.
-Note that enum cannot have stored property.
+Stored Property - the usual variable we are used to.
+Note that

-• This can also be further categorised: Lazy Stored Property (var available only) - delay initialisation of the variable but multithreading can screw this up and init multiple times so need to beware!!!
+varavailable only) - delay initialisation of the variable but multithreading can screw this up and init multiple times so need to beware!!! - You thought that’s all?
+NO!!
+Stored Property is upgraded to be easier than Objective-C, now we can observe and react based on

-• Computed Property - basically think of it as a get function as they dont store property. counter-intuitively they also have a optional set function feature.
+Computed Property - basically think of it as a get function as they dont store property. counter-intuitively they also have a optional set function feature.
 Useful for e.g. computing a box’s center point given it’s origin and size on runtime.
 Like I said, getter/setter, but not good to go overboard with this, else just use it to call a function if it’s heavy.

-• Hold up, the willSet and didSet in Stored Property applies to us too, but only for subclass classes’s Computer Property… IKR…
+willSetanddidSetin Stored Property applies to us too, but only for subclass classes’s Computer Property… IKR… - HOLD UP!
+Swift also introduced

 Property Observer - similar to Computer Property, TBC…